 The born Great Dane puppies due to the recessive gene unable to express black coloration.

-This culpability furnishes the Dane puppy with a brown coat colour.
+This culpability furnishes the Dane puppy with a brown coat color.

 Brown Great Dane health problems:

-The Brown Great Danes are not acceptable due to their brown coat colour.
-Additionally, this colour makes the Danes vulnerable.
-The Great Danes bearing brown colour are believed to suffer from skin disorders.
+The Brown Great Danes are not acceptable due to their brown coat color.
+Additionally, this color makes the Danes vulnerable.
+The Great Danes bearing brown color are believed to suffer from skin disorders.
 A large breed dog, going through some skin disease would be a real problem.

 Besides, coat related complications are also found in Brown Danes.
-The dogs are also prone to other health issues frequent in the Great Dane breed.
+The dogs are also prone to the health issues frequent in the Great Dane breed.

 Double dilute Great Danes:

 The Great Dane parents carry brown gene which is also responsible for coloration.
-Sometimes this unfit brown gene couples with a further colour dilution gene.
-This dilutes the black pigment to a greyish or blue tinge, producing a lilac colour.
+Sometimes this unfit brown gene couples with a further color dilution gene.
+This dilutes the black pigment to a greyish or blue tinge, producing a lilac color.
 The resultant double dilution Great Dane puppies are reported to bear an increased risks related to coat and skin disorders.